-The cutoff grades are presented in terms of Net Smelter Return (NSR) which reflects the combined benefit of producing copper, gold, and silver.
-The qualified person for the estimation of the mineral resource was John Marek of Independent Mining Consultants, Inc. Substantial metal price or production cost changes could materially change the estimated mineral resources in either a positive or a negative direction.
+The cut-off grades are presented in terms of Net Smelter Return (NSR) which reflects the combined benefit of producing copper, gold, and silver.
+The qualified person for the estimation of the mineral resource was John Marek of Independent Mining Consultants, Inc. Estimated mineral resources may be significantly affected by factors such as changes in metal prices, production costs and detailed testing and design of process and concentrate handling facilities, and such changes could be materially adverse.